NicolasAgustinBiglieri/Proyectos/ProyectosPython/API_Users/README.md

 2. Create a virtual environment and install dependencies:
-    ```
+    ```bash
     python -m venv .venv

     # On Linux/Mac:
     source venv/bin/activate
     # On Windows:
+    .venv\Scripts\Activate

-    .venv\Scripts\Activate  # If your system has restrictions, use first: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`
+    If your system has restrictions, use first: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`

+    # Installation of dependencies:

     pip install -r requirements.txt

+    If you have issues with requirements.txt, you can install the packages manually:

+    pip install fastapi
+    pip install pymongo
+    pip install passlib
+    pip install python-jose
+    pip install pytest
+    pip install bcrypt
     ```

 3. Run the application: